Kendra Dunchue, Psychologist

 What are your office hours and availability?

-This is a part-time practice currently operating on Fridays.
+This is a part-time practice currently operating on Saturday mornings.
 I am generally unavailable outside of practice hours, including via telephone.
 Please contact via email with any further questions or enquiries or register your interest in psychology services here.
 This is not an emergency service.

 Some after hours supports include: